 is on top of the gearbox - access after removing the air filter assembly.

 The original needs a long 22mm socket to remove.
-Replacements (shown) need a more easy to find long 19mm socket.
+The replacement (shown) needed a more easy to find long 19mm socket.